cat-play-mml

 Related Projects

-cat-play-chord (Under consideration)
+cat-play-chord (Under Consideration)

 cat-play-chord is a project (under consideration) that generates and plays MML from chord notation using chord2mml.